I've been creating and teaching art for several years and love helping new artists grow and find their own voice.

 In the final stage, I let the Lemon Yellow and Green stage dry bone dry again.
 I mixed several different reds in my palette to prepare them in different concentrations.

 Another red I mixed even proportions of Alizarin Rose and English Red.
-English Red is a red ochre, it's almost more of a reddish brown.
+English Red is a red ochre, it's almost more of a reddish-brown.
 It's an orangy earth red, light red ochre if you're using a different brand and check the pigment.
-I chose it as the equivalent of Winsor & Newton's Light Red, but it's a little lighter and more orangy than the W&N color.
-You can also use W&N Permanent Rose for the Alizarin Rose, a closer color match.

-On the white petals I thinned out Alizarin Rose till it was very light, so light it would scan and that's about it (scanners will eliminate one full value level on any watercolor painting and since I like showing my art online, I try not to use colors so light they scan as white).
+On the white petals I thinned out Alizarin Rose until it was very light, so light it would scan and that's about it.
 I went into the shadows on the white petals with that pink and went over most of the previous light lemon yellow wash.
 It glazed over perfectly and didn't stay super-pink, it leaned toward coral the way I wanted it to.

 Working a little darker with the medium red, I used the tip of the brush to get in some detail on the cluster of stamens and under the petal at the center.